securekey/fabric-next/examples/extscc_calls/readme.txt

 #
 # extscc_calls examples demonstrate the invocation of external system chaincodes.
 #
+# read the section 'Configuration and Installation of EXT SCCs' below to configure new EXT SCCs in Fabric
+#
 # extscc.go and extscc/client.go simulate a client that will invoke external SCC
 # the example chaincodes used are:
 #     1. in peer process open source external SCC called: extscc1 (source code is from: extscc_cc) invoked by extscccaller_cc